 It’s not hard to imagine the writer taking a stroll through the impressive gardens overlooking the River Calder, her small petite frame bound by a heavy cloak, ringlet curls framing her face.
 I wonder if Charlotte found the grounds as inspiring as I do.
 It’s something I’ll never know, but I’d like to think she did.
 It’s all too easy to wrap history up into a romanticised bubble, especially when visiting on a quiet, frost-tipped new year’s day.

 This is only the third time I’ve visited the hall.
 John and I saw in the new year in Burnley, with his family.
 Full of Chinese take away and with a glass of pink Champagne in hand, we waited as the final seconds of 2016 ticked away (with an extra second thrown in this year!), cheered as Big Ben signalled the new year and settled in to watch Jools Holland’s Hootenanny.
 Waking up on New Year’s Day felt like a fresh start and with Gawthorpe Hall on our doorstep we decided fresh air in a scenic location was the perfect way to start 2017.

 In November, I mentioned that I’d visited the Mod Dolly Fashion shop, in Wigan, and made an investment purchase.
-Well, here it is; my modern day equivalent of the little black dress.
+Well, here it is; my modern day equivalent of the little black dress – in my own personal style.
 As you know, gingham is my favourite pattern to wear.
 Combined with the scalloped hem, it’s the first dress I reach for whenever I want to feel good about myself.
 In store at £65, this is a piece I’m expecting to have in my wardrobe for years.